 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Salamanca, it will feel like home.

-Part of making you feel at home in Salamanca is doing our best to help you feel safe and cared for.
-Whether it is an orientation program that makes you feel prepared, house that is well-located and comfortable, or field trips that take you places off the beaten path—we’re all about our student services.
-This is just one of the things we’re known for.
+Part of making you feel at home in Madrid is doing our best to help you feel safe and cared for.
+Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.

 The program begins with a 1-day orientation that introduces you to the IES Abroad Salamanca staff, your fellow students, and the city of Salamanca.
 Topics such as academics, housing, transportation, extra curricular activities, and health and safety are covered during this time.